fristonio/gvm/Readme.md

 standard version manager, there are some open source alternatives but they are too buggy to be used.
 I developed this keeping simplicity in mind, it solves all the painful tasks involved when someone is dealing with multiple version of go.
-This is not a full fledged tool to meet all the requirements, but it performs well to serve the pupose it was made for.
+This is not a full fledged tool to meet all the requirements, but it performs well to serve the purpose it was made for.

 Do give a read to [Installing a new go version](/docs/new_installation.md).